Sas2k/Lemon/docs/docs/tutorial/tutorial-part-2.md

-# Tutorial Part 2: Writing the basic components.
+# Part 2: Writing the basic components.

 now, let's create a directory(which is a fancy term for a folder.) and name it `Components`